ibisba/knowledgebook/pages/hub_management/ibisba_hub.md

 folder: hub_management
 ---

-Workflow information <here?>

 ### IBISBAHub is a key part of the IBISBA ecosystem of facilities

-**The IBISBAHub** is the place to share **scientific information** related to the IBISBA 1.0 project:
+#### The IBISBAHub is the place to share scientific information related to the IBISBA 1.0 project.

+It serves as an online portal for:

+- Recording  progression of projects using the IBISBA facilities
-Online portal for storing, sharing and launching workflows linked with related data and models.
+- Storing, sharing and launching workflows linked with related data and models

-- Catalogue of Workflows and SOPs

-- Support for projects using the IBISBA facilities:

-- Data registration in IBISBAHub: using the ISA structure (Investigation, study, assay)
+- Data registration using the ISA structure (Investigation, Study, Assay)
 - Support for workflows operating in and across the facilities

-- Use of Electronic Lab Notebook
+- Catalogue of Workflows and Standard Operating  Protocols (SOPs)
+- Library of data format templates and processes for the IBISBA consortium
+- Complementing local data management OR provide a data management resource where local system is not available
+- Support accessibility (from local/fully private to published projects)

 [https://hub.ibisba.eu](https://hub.ibisba.eu/)

+#### Project Structure on IBISBAHub (ISA structure):

+The project are structured and stored on the IBISBAHub around the ISA framework:

+- 'Investigation' (the research context/hypothesis)
+- 'Study' (a unit of research)
+- 'Assay' (analytical measurement/Experiments)

+The ISA framework helps you to provide a complete description of  your experimental metadata i.e. sample characteristics, technology used, measurement types, sample-to-data relationships.
+This results in your project being organised and the data you produce is easily reproducible and reusable.

-{% include image.html file="/Concept.png" alt="" caption="" %}
+{% include image.html file="/ISA.png" alt="" caption="" %}